 Learn about preventable diseases and the importance of early detection during Men’s Health Month.

-Learn more about the different types of viral hepatitis, and find out if you should get tested or vaccinated.
+Learn more about the different types of viral hepatitis and who should get tested or vaccinated.

-National Teen Pregnancy Prevention Month highlights the historic declines in the rates of teen births in the United States.
-Significant declines have occurred in all 50 states and among all racial/ethnic groups, yet disparities continue.
+National Teen Pregnancy Prevention Month highlights the historic declines in the rates of teen births in the U.S. Significant declines have occurred in all 50 states and among all racial/ethnic groups, yet disparities continue.

 Preeclampsia is a pregnancy-related high blood pressure disorder.
 With preeclampsia the mother’s high blood pressure reduces the blood supply to the fetus, which may get less oxygen and fewer nutrients.

 Not all birth defects can be prevented but, women can increase their chances of having a healthy baby by managing health conditions and adopting healthy behaviors before becoming pregnant.

 Women face specific health challenges.
 It's never too early or late to work toward being your healthiest you.
 This National Women's Health Week, learn what you can do to lead a healthier life at any age.